The Manchurian Candidate (1962 film): Releases

 According to a false rumor, Sinatra removed the film from distribution after John F. Kennedy's assassination on November 22, 1963.
-Michael Schlesinger, who was responsible for the film's 1988 reissue by MGM/UA, has helped debunk the rumor.
-According to him, the film was never removed, and public interest in it was minor before the shootings of Kennedy and Lee Harvey Oswald.
-The autumn 1962 release had run its course.
-Box-office successes in the United States in November 1963, immediately before the shootings in Dallas, were comedies, notably It's a Mad, Mad, Mad, Mad World.
-Movie distributors avoided reviving a thriller with a bleak ending that millions of people had seen barely a year earlier.
-The aftermath of the Dallas shootings could have lowered demand for the movie, but rentals continued.
-Newspaper display ads indicate that after the assassination, The Manchurian Candidate was rereleased not nearly as frequently or as widely as other 1962 movies, but was indeed revived and never banned.
+According to Michael Schlesinger, who was responsible for the film's 1988 reissue by MGM/UA, the film was never removed.
+Newspaper display ads indicate that after the assassination, The Manchurian Candidate was rereleased less frequently or widely than other 1962 movies, but it was available.
 The movie played at a Brooklyn cinema in January 1964, and that same month in White Plains, New York, and Jersey City, New Jersey.
 It was televised nationwide on CBS Thursday Night Movie on September 16, 1965.

 Sinatra's representatives acquired rights to the film in 1972 after the initial contract with United Artists expired.
 The film was rebroadcast on nationwide television in April 1974 on NBC Saturday Night at the Movies.
 After a showing at the New York Film Festival in 1987 increased public interest in the film, the studio reacquired the rights and it became again available for theater and video releases.

+On March 15, 2016, The Criterion Collection issued a Blu-Ray of the film.
+In June 2023, Kino Lorber issued a 4K Ultra HD Blu-Ray of the film.